Course List for First-Year Students

 The principal myths and legends of the ancient world, with consideration of the nature of myth, the social origin and evolution of myths, their relation to religion and philosophy and their use in literature and art.

-This course provides a broad survey of Greek history, society, and literature from the mythological origins until the Age of Alexander the Great.
-Students read widely from Greek primary sources such as Cicero, Vergil, and Tacitus.
+This course provides a broad survey of Roman history, society, and literature from its foundation until the fall of the Roman Empire.
+Students read widely from Roman primary sources such as Cicero, Vergil, and Tacitus.
 Not open to students with credit in CLST 254.

 COMM 111.
 Acting I (1 course, AH)

 Grounding in American acting technique, paying particular attention to objective, obstacle, playable action, character analysis, improvisation, and understanding and development of the vocal and physical instruments.